Additions to reserve: Policy redesign

 Since its introduction in 1972, the Additions to Reserve Policy has been incrementally updated, most recently in 2016, but the changes have not addressed First Nations' concerns regarding the complex, time-consuming process.

-Budget 2021 provided $43 million between Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC) and Indigenous Services Canada (ISC), starting in 2021.
-This money is used to work with First Nations partners and other stakeholders to redesign the federal Additions to Reserve Policy and to accelerate work on existing requests from First Nations across the country.
+Budget 2021 provided $43 million between CIRNAC and ISC, starting in 2021.
+This money was used to work with First Nations partners and other stakeholders to redesign the federal Additions to Reserve Policy and to accelerate work on existing requests from First Nations across the country.

-CIRNAC's policy redesign includes engagement with First Nations organizations, rights holders and communities across the country.
+CIRNAC's policy redesign includes engagement and review with First Nations organizations, rights holders and communities across the country.
 The goal is to support First Nations-led engagement to advance recommendations that will contribute to a co-developed policy.
-Supporting First Nation-led engagement is an important first step in co-developing options for the Additions to Reserve Policy redesign.
+Supporting First Nation-led engagement is an important first step in a collaborative Additions to Reserve Policy redesign process.

 Engagement

-Through engagement, we are working alongside First Nations and First Nation organizations to redesign the Additions to Reserve Policy.
+Through engagement, CIRNAC has been working alongside First Nations and First Nation organizations to redesign the Additions to Reserve Policy and collaborating in ways that best suits their communities.

-To learn more about engagement activities on the Additions to Reserve Policy redesign, consult Engaging on Additions to Reserve Policy Redesign.
+To learn more about past and current engagement activities on the Additions to Reserve Policy redesign, consult Engaging on Additions to Reserve Policy Redesign.

 Technical Advisory Committee

-The committee gathers technical experts to provide advice and help facilitate the development of policy options for a streamlined approach to ATR Policy redesign.
-Through First Nation-led engagement, First Nations and First Nation organizations have brought forward recommendations and policy options to redesign the ATR Policy.
+The committee gathers technical experts to provide advice and help facilitate the development of policy options for a streamlined approach to Additions to Reserve Policy redesign.
+Through First Nation-led engagement, First Nations and First Nation organizations have brought forward recommendations and policy options to redesign the Additions to Reserve Policy.
 The committee oversees the development of the policy options brought forward by First Nation-led engagement while providing First Nation technical expertise and perspectives.

 The committee is one piece of many facets of engagement.
 The development work of the committee is complementary to parallel engagement processes and working groups on Additions to Reserve Policy redesign undertaken by the Government of Canada.